g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Let your i m a g i n a t i o n run wild.
 It's kind of a hit and miss with which formats will work together, but you'll find that out.
 Some Codec combinations could actually deafen you, lower your shizzit.
-Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotKey.
+Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotkey.

 On the KMS Section is where you'll find Video/Image Sonification as well as the obscure "Audio Sonification" as I losely call it.
 I'll write a bettter explenation for all this soon.